 He's not blind.
 He just has his eyes closed because he's thinking.
-His name is Aaron Andrew Hunt — an independent thinker who enjoys writing music and programming computers.
+His name is Aaron Andrew Hunt — a guy who enjoys writing music and programming computers.
 He also likes to spend his time designing, inventing, and building things like electronic instruments, games, and sometimes furniture.

 He speaks English with a North-Midwest American accent, and speaks high German almost accent-free, but with limited vocabulary and frequently incorrect grammar.
 He believes that learning is a life-long process.

 Over the past twenty years, Aaron has developed skills in contrapuntal music composition, and has been nationally recognized for this.
 He enjoys writing preludes and fugues, and teaching Bach-style counterpoint and music theory.